 I started by bleaching the brunette sides and back, as well as bleaching my roots on the top of my head.
 I did this by mixing powder bleach (either one capful from the bucket or one entire packet) with an equal amount of volume 30 developer.
 You can use 20 volume for lighter or finer hair (just know it takes longer) but I don't recommend using 40 because it's very strong.

 Also, I usually apply coconut oil to my hair before the bleach because I feel it helps to reduce damage.

-Leave the bleach on for around 40-50 minutes.
+I usually leave the bleach on for around 40-50 minutes, but you should check how the color is coming along every 10 minutes or so.
 If you're touching up roots, take care to avoid putting bleach on hair that's already blonde to avoid damage.

 Just know that bleach hurts and can give you chemical burns.
 If you're in a lot of pain, just wash it off immediately; don't risk hurting yourself.
 And, obviously, wear old clothes because it can ruin clothing (same goes for toner).

 This is what my hair looked like after shampooing out that first round of bleach:

 There's lots of orange and yellow, which is to be expected.
 We'll deal with that later with toner.
 At this point I wanted to bleach it again to make it as light as possible before moving on to toner.
 I recommend you wait as long as possible in between bleaching (at least a week if not longer) to avoid damaging your hair.

 Here's what my hair looked like after round two of bleach:

 As you can see it's much lighter, although still very yellow.